 Now that you know each designer’s personal goals and the overarching learning needs of the department, set up skill learning and technical training sessions for your team.
 Host skill learning sessions on topics based on common weaknesses shared by your designers, like logo design or user interface design.
 Host technical training sessions on new design software the team hasn’t yet used, like Sketch, Figma, or Adobe XD.
 If your team is already up-to-date on the top industry software, then host design workflow sessions for using new design plugins or add-on tools for that Software like InVision or Abstract.
 The important thing to note is that there is always something new to be learned.
 These sessions can be hosted monthly or quarterly, but the important thing is that they happen, and that you give your designers a new avenue of design to explore and thrive in, in order to test new methods and workflows that strengthen their individual value to the team.

-Host Design Sprints
+Host Design Challenges

-Design sprints are a fun way to get the team into the habit of speed designing and learning different speed workflows from each other in order to become for streamlined and productive.
+Design challenges are a fun way to get the team into the habit of speed designing and learning different speed workflows from each other in order to become for streamlined and productive.
 Host a meeting with your design team, and have them tackle three design challenges.
 Have them design anything you’d like: a product modal, a home page banner, or even a three-piece icon set.
 The caveat is that they only have 20 minutes to complete the design.
 The challenge is to do your best, and to get into the habit of understanding what elements are needed to deliver a design based on a directive challenge, and how to use design tools to your advantage to be as productive as you can be.
 If you need design prompts, try one from CollectUI.com – they have a list of over 100 design prompts for your team to try.

-At the end of each individual sprint run, have your team of designers show their work to each other.
+At the end of each individual challenge run, have your team of designers show their work to each other.
 Let them talk about what went well, and what didn’t.
 Ask them about what software, tools, plugins, and workflows they used while designing, and how that impacted their speed and quality of design.
-I always allot time for these end-of-sprint retrospectives, because this is the opportune time for your designers to learn from each other.
+I always allot time for these end-of-challenge retrospectives, because this is the opportune time for your designers to learn from each other.
 They’ll be able to learn their own strengths and weaknesses, get practical design application knowledge, and learn from each other the different ways in which they could tackle the same design directive challenge.

-At the end of each design sprint meeting, I also gave each designer some additional time to pick their favorite design from the sprint, finish and polish any last changes on it, and post it to their Dribbble account.
+At the end of each design challenge meeting, I also gave each designer some additional time to pick their favorite design from the challenge, finish and polish any last changes on it, and post it to their Dribbble account.
 I want my design team to feel accomplished, to show growth and progress, and for their portfolio to not get stale.
-I want their portfolios to shine and show passion and a steady stream of work, and the outcomes of the design sprints are just absolutely amazing content to feature on their profiles, and become a two-for-one benefit to hosting sprints.
+I want their portfolios to shine and show passion and a steady stream of work, and the outcomes of the design challenge are just absolutely amazing content to feature on their profiles, and become a two-for-one benefit to hosting challenges.
 You can host these sessions monthly or quarterly.
 The important thing is to give your design team the chance to have fun and work together in a design jam to learn and grow from each other as equals in a comfortable and trusting environment.

 Something that I learned early on in my career is that the strength of a design team does not only lie in their ability to design great looking work and obtain design approvals, but moreover their ability to work well with other departments.
 I say this because a great looking design doesn’t mean anything unless it performs a user’s needs and gets great user conversions.
 A great design won’t even make it to the user’s hands if if can’t be built by the development team.
 A design won’t even make it to production if it can’t be made within budget and timeline constraints set by project and account managers.
 This means that every designer on your team needs to learn to collaborate with every department in the company, from development, to marketing, to project management, and more.